-This policy is to ensure operators working in an Institution Zone do not delete Network Zone records that appear bare, but in fact may be linked to bound-with titles in a local IZ.
+This policy is to ensure operators working in an Institution Zone do not delete Network Zone records that appear bare, but in fact, may be linked to titles in a local IZ.

-- A bibliographic record may appear as bare in the NZ but is there because it linked to a bound-with record in an Alliance IZ.
-It appears that deleting the bibliographic record in the NZ will also delete the bibliographic record for the bound-with record in the local IZ.
+- A bibliographic record may appear as bare in the NZ but is there because it is linked to a bound-with record in an Alliance IZ.

-- A bibliographic record may appear as bare in the NZ but is there because there is inventory on the CZ version of the record.
+- A bibliographic record may appear as bare in the NZ but is there because it is a brief approval record that has not yet had inventory attached by the ordering institution.

 - Bibliographic records that appear as bare in the NZ may still have holdings attached in OCLC.
 If the OCLC record is updated (but the OCLC holdings aren’t removed), then the record will come back down into the NZ again.

-Note: Operators who open an NZ bibliographic record in the MD Editor in order to a copy an NZ record to the IZ (File -> Copy to catalog) should exercise caution when clicking on “Copy to catalog”, as the “Delete Record” command is directly above “Copy to catalog”.
+- Note: Operators should exercise caution when clicking on “Copy to catalog”, as the “Delete Record” command is directly below “Copy to catalog”.
 Please ensure you do not select “Delete record” by mistake.

 Written by: Technical Services Working Group